 The UK has now moved beyond a debate on whether action is needed, focusing instead on how more balanced Boards can be achieved most effectively.

-Lord Davies, Government and British business have all stated a preference for a voluntary approach, in which companies set reasonable targets for Board appointments and progress is monitored.
+The Lord Davies of Abersoch CBE, Government and British business have all stated a preference for a voluntary approach, in which companies set reasonable targets for Board appointments and progress is monitored.

 Sir Philip was able to attend the Foundation’s annual Colloquium event in May 2016, when we were delighted to have the opportunity to discuss these issues with him in much greater depth.